Apache Tutorials for Beginners

 7) Limiting request size

-Apache does not have any restriction on the total size of the http request that could lead to a DoS attack.
-You can limit the request size of an Apache directive “LimitRequestBody” with the directory tag.
-The value could be set anything from 0 to 2 GB (i.e. 2147483647 bytes) as per your requirement.
+Apache does not have any restriction on the total size of the HTTP request, which could lead to a DoS attack.
+You can limit the request size with the Apache directive “LimitRequestBody” inside a Directory tag.
+The value could be set anything from 0 to 2 GB (2147483647 bytes) as per your requirement.

 <Directory "/var/www/html/uploads">